rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

     <span class="bp">self</span><span class="o">.</span><span class="n">loop</span><span class="o">.</span><span class="n">draw_circle</span><span class="p">()</span>
 </pre></div>
 </div></div>
-So we made the decision that the game loop should exit if the tick function returns true.
+So we made the decision that the game loop should exit if the tick method returns true.

 We add the ability for the null version of the game loop to simulate events: